sagarshende23/Reflectly-Flutter-App/README.md

 * [Visual Studio Code](https://code.visualstudio.com/) - Code editing.
 Redefined.

-## 🤝 Show Some Support #
+### :heart: Found this project useful?

-If you found this project useful, then please consider giving it a ⭐️ on Github and sharing it with your friends.
+If you found this project useful, then please consider giving it a :star: on Github and follow me on GitHub.

 ## 🐞 Bugs/Requests #